Chesapeake College: Hospital services

 Together with Memorial Hospital at Easton in Easton, MD, Chesapeake College offers various Allied Health programs.
 The Allied Health facilities, located at Memorial Hospital, include a computer lab, four classrooms, one of which is for distant learning, and a lab for hands on learning, along with many offices which serve as a "full service center with registration and business office functions", and a medical library.
 In the near future the hospital plans to move its location.
 In preparation for this move the Chesapeake College's physical education building will be renovated to accommodate the new home of the Allied Health program and facilities.

 Charitable contributions

-Many of Chesapeake College's faculty and students frequently join together to donate their time and talent back to the community.
+Many of Chesapeake College's faculty and students frequently join to donate their time and talent back to the community.
 Their contributions have benefited various organizations and charities that extend beyond Maryland.
 Additionally, the college houses the Volunteer Center, providing the space as well as staff.
 The central purpose of this center is to "serve as a clearinghouse for nonprofits and volunteers serving Chesapeake College's five counties".